quietust/nintendulator/readme.txt

 Known Issues
 ------------

-- "Non-standard" sprite overflow behavior is not yet emulated
-- PAL APU timings have not yet been verified
 - Certain system hardware properties may not be emulated 100% correctly.
 - Not all mappers are emulated perfectly.
-- When recording movies, it is not possible to assign text to the 'Description' field.
 - When recording a movie and stopping, excess data at the end of the movie file is not truncated, though it is ignored during playback.
-- If your CPU speed is below 1000MHz, emulation will likely be slow.

 -------------------
 Using Nintendulator
 -------------------

-Minimum system requirements for Nintendulator are a 1000MHz or faster processor.
 All commands & options are available through menus, many with shortcut keys.

 File:
 - Open (Ctrl+O)